Our Services

 Published on: 4/13/2026

-Joint cracking during and after physical therapy is common and generally harmless when it’s painless, occasional, and not accompanied by swelling or instability.
-Increased range of motion, cavitation of gas bubbles, and release of tissue adhesions all contribute to these sounds.
+Why do joints crack during and after physical therapy?
+Joint cracking during PT is common and typically harmless when it's painless, occasional, and not accompanied by swelling or instability.
+The most common causes include:

 Many people notice their joints popping, cracking or "clicking" when they stretch or move during physical therapy sessions.
 If you're wondering whether this is something to worry about, you're not alone.
 In this article, we'll explore: